 If you’re doing asynchronous work and communication correctly, you’ll build trust between yourself and your employees.
 If you trust your employees to be thought leaders in their skillset, reliable in their abilities, and vulnerable enough to show weakness where they need help, your company will run much smoother in a remote setting.

 Asynchronous work facilitates all three of these aspects.
-Your employees can focus on delivering their work in a timely fashion and thinking deeply about their tasks while empowering them to collaborate with their entire team.
+Your employees can focus on delivering their work on time and thinking deeply about their tasks while empowering them to collaborate with their entire team.

 Promotes greater flexibility

-Finally, if your company operates in multiple states or is international, you probably have employees in different time zones.
-With synchronous work, employees in different time zones usually struggle to make themselves available during non-work hours.
+Finally, if your company operates in multiple states or is international, you may have employees in different time zones.
+With synchronous collaboration, employees in different time zones usually struggle to make themselves available during non-work hours.

 Asynchronous work solves this problem entirely.
 Employees can work according to their time zone without waiting for their teammates to log on and complete tasks, ultimately driving ownership, independence, and flexibility.